imsaptarshi/gitgo/README.md

 ## Contributions

 Any contribution is welcome!
-Feel free to fix our readme or a typo!
+Feel free to fix our code or a typo!